-1. S&P/TSX Composite Index month over month closing figures, 31/12/97 to 29/12/17.
+1. Based on S&P/TSX Composite Index monthly return closing figures, 31/12/97 to 29/12/17.

 Avoid Penalties

 Time to Review Your TFSA

 Do you hold multiple Tax-Free Savings Accounts (TFSAs)?
 Have you transferred funds between accounts or withdrawn funds and recontributed them within a calendar year?
 If so, you may have inadvertently over-contributed to your TFSA.
 Here are two areas where mistakes are commonly made: